kyma-project/serverless/docs/user/03-40-debug-function.md

 <div tabs name="steps" group="debug-function">
   <details>
   <summary label="vsc_node">
-  Visual Studio Code (Node.js)
+  Visual Studio Code
   </summary>

 1. In VSC, navigate to the location of the file with the Function definition.
 2. Create the `.vscode` directory.
-3. In the `.vscode` directory, create the `launch.json` file with this content:
+3. In the `.vscode` directory, create the `launch.json` file with the following content:

+   For Node.js:
    ```json
    {
      "version": "0.2.0",